Deployment Guides#

 If your box arrives torn, dented, or otherwise damaged, the appliance itself seems damaged, or there are missing parts, contact Plixer Technical Support immediately and do not attempt to install the unit.

-From there, follow these steps to set up the Scrutinizer hardware appliance:
+From there, follow these steps to set up the Replicator hardware appliance:

 1. Connect the appliance to the network as indicated by the port labels on the rear panel.